 When it comes to smartphone security and privacy, people are usually divided into two major camps.

-Here are some scary statistics that might make them rethink the way they use their phones:
+Here are some scary numbers that might make you rethink the way you use your phone:

-“67% of organisations had a data breach as a result of employees using their mobile phones to access the company’s data.”
+“67% of organizations had a data breach as a result of employees using their mobile phones to access the company’s data.”

-And then there are the ones under the illusion that, in order to be protected and untraceable while using your phone, they should give up on their comfort and convenience.
+A majority of camp A and camp B of smartphone users are under the illusion that, in order to be protected and untraceable while using your phone, they should give up on their comfort and convenience.

 It’s true that lately there’s been a market invasion of phones and apps that promote themselves as enhancers of your protection and security.

 Major smartphone creators have also upped their game in securing their ecosystems.

 Google and its manufacturing partners, like LG and Samsung, have started pushing monthly security updates for devices going back to as far as 2013.
 Due to the latest Play Store filters, in the fourth quarter of 2016, just 0.71% of users had any kind of malware on their phone.